velvetkevorkian/enterprise/design_enterprise_report.md

 ______

 ###Networking
 Regardless of how well thought out and designed a personal brand is, it's far less effective than talking to other people in the creative community.
 Clare Brennan, Rory Gianni and Malath Abbas all made much the same point in conversation: being present and visible, whether as a practitioner, a facilitator, or both, is vital to establishing a creative freelance business.
+Wherever the business ends up being based (which, at the time of writing, is by no means certain), attending local networking eventss is essential.
+There are Tech Meetups in cities across Scotland  and beyond, as well as a host of other more specialised meetings.
+On a wider scale, being seen as an active participant in creative communities, be that on Twitter, through the code sharing platform Github, on forums dedicated to particular tools, or elsewhere are a necessary activity to maintain a network of people who might be able to throw you work in the future.

 _______

 ##Conclusion

-- Having a personal brand is important for freelancers when promoting themselves
-- But not as important as personal contacts!
-- image and brand are vital to how people perceive you, even when you don't necessarily want them to be
-- Having a clear story to tell, and for others to tell about you, helps get you known
-- Keeping in mind the SUCCES checklist can help with that.
+While branding, marketing and networking are, to many creative freelancers, distractions from their primary interest of making things, as we've seen, they are vital considerations which have to be considered constantly over the life cycle of a freelance practice.

+It's not all bad though: brands are, at heart, collections of stories.
+A personal brand is a personal story; as humans, we tell stories all the time.
+Having a coherent narrative that can adapt to different circumstances comes naturally to us; with a little thought and attention to some best practices, like the SUCCES checklist we looked at earlier, we have something that will stay with people.

+We mustn't forget that that is the ultimate goal here: to have our work, and our stories, stay with people.
+Cultivating an image and a brand through our stories affects how we are perceived.
+Simple techniques, like keeping a consistent and thought through visual style and tone of voice, reinforces it.
+That perception is one of the most important factors in getting work, even for people who would rather let their work speak for them.

+The work can only tell part of the story.
+The worker has to be responsible for the rest.
+I hope this report has provided a blueprint for doing so.

 ------